Zuko: Book Three: Change

 In Book Three: Change, it is revealed that Zuko worked with the Order of the White Lotus to keep major threats in check in the years before Avatar Korra was able.
 Most notably, he worked alongside Sokka, Aang's son Tenzin, and Korra's father Tonraq to thwart an attempt by the criminal Zaheer and his Red Lotus followers to kidnap Korra when she was a child.
-Fourteen years later, Zuko learns that Zaheer has become an airbender and escaped from prison.
+Fourteen years later, Zuko learns that Zaheer has become an airbender due to the harmonic convergence and escaped from prison.
 He enlists Tonraq and Korra's cousins Desna and Eska to keep Zaheer's partner P'Li from escaping, but fails to prevent P'Li from rejoining Zaheer.
 After Zaheer assassinates the Earth Queen, Zuko returns to the Fire Nation to protect Izumi.
-Zuko briefly counsels Korra he departs and is surprised to learn that the Avatar has spoken to his long-deceased uncle in the Spirit World.
+Zuko briefly counsels Korra before he departs and is surprised to learn that the Avatar has spoken to his long-deceased uncle in the Spirit World.
 After Korra defeats Zaheer, Zuko attends Jinora's airbending mastership ceremony and expresses concerns about the lingering threat of the Red Lotus.